 Why is this important?

-Natural phenomena, as well as man-made hazards can have serious effects on communities and the areas they live in.
+Disasters resulting from natural phenomena, as well as man-made disasters, can have serious effects on communities and the areas they live in.
 It is therefore essential to ensure that civil protection systems are at all times ready to respond to crises in the most efficient manner, saving as many lives as possible and limiting damage to the environment and property.

 What are we doing?

 The European Commission's Humanitarian Aid and Civil Protection department (ECHO) funds a number of civil protection exercises every year.
 To this aim, a call for proposals for full-scale exercises and a call for tenders for modules exercises are published every year.

-Contingency planning, decision-making procedures, provision of information to the public and the media are among common examples of what can also be tested and rehearsed during these events.
+Contingency planning, decision-making procedures, provision of information to the public and the media are among common examples of what can also be tested during the exercises.
 Moreover, exercises can help supervisors identify further training needs for their staff involved in operations, while lessons-learned workshops organised in parallel can serve as a forum to identify how response can be improved.

 Civil protection exercises provide valuable learning opportunities for all involved in operations under the EU Civil Protection Mechanism.